Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 How to get to 500 Rai Floating Resort

-For more see 500 Rai website
+For more, see the 500 Rai website.

 Resort pick up Phuket